-It is not possible or desirable within this guidance to fully identify the range of ways in which claimants might declare they intend to kill or harm themselves and to specify the action to take in every situation.
-Staff must be aware of the principles of DWP's Six Point Plan and should use these as a basis to enable them to effectively manage situations that may arise.
+It is not possible or desirable within this guidance to fully identify the range of ways in which claimants might declare they intend to kill or harm themselves or to specify the action to take in every situation.
+Staff must be aware of the principles of the Six Point Plan and must use these as a basis to enable them to effectively manage situations that may arise.